 Remote Course Facilitators

-Please review the information below before signing up to serve as an RCF.
-In prior terms, more than 200 graduate students signed up to serve as an RCF.
+Please review the information below before applying to serve as an RCF and contact the Graduate College at firstname.lastname@example.org with any questions.
+Each term, we receive more than 200 graduate student requests to serve as an RCF.
 Please note that not everyone who signs up will be matched as an RCF.
 Thank you for your willingness to serve!

-Please click on the link below to sign up to serve as an RCF for the Winter 2021 semester or quarter ONLY:
+Please click on the link below to apply to serve as an RCF for the spring quarter 2021 ONLY:

-Please review the information and resources below before requesting an RCF.
+Please review the information and resources below before requesting an RCF and contact the Graduate College at email@example.com with any questions.

-Please click on the link below to request an RCF for the Winter 2021 semester or quarter ONLY:
+Please click on the link below to request an RCF for the spring quarter 2021 ONLY:

 About the RCF Program